-By Zimbabwe specialist Chloe
+By Zimbabwe specialist Amelia

 While Zimbabwe certainly has work to do, I was still blown away by the whole experience.
 Safaris here are some of Africa’s most authentic, and there’s a real sense of being out in the wilderness.
 The quality of the guides is exceptional, and their passion, knowledge and respect for wildlife bring your safari to life.

-Zimbabwe’s guides are some of the most qualified and experienced in Africa, undertaking a rigorous four year course to gain their qualification.
+Zimbabwe’s guides are some of the most qualified and experienced in Africa, undertaking a rigorous four-to-seven year course to gain their qualification.
 They can take you out on some excellent walking safaris through the bush and tell you in detail about each species you encounter, while sharing general knowledge about the area.

 Hwange National Park

 Zimbabwe’s largest and oldest national park, and its most popular safari destination, Hwange National Park was set up as a game reserve in 1928.
-Bordering Botswana in the west of the country, it’s just a two hour drive from Victoria Falls, so you can enjoy a safari and then visit the falls without a light aircraft flight.
+Bordering Botswana in the west of the country, it’s just a four-hour drive from Victoria Falls, so you can enjoy a safari and then visit the falls without a light aircraft flight.

 As there are no natural water sources in the park, the waterholes are man-made.
 You often hear the noise of the pumps running to keep the water levels up, dubbed ‘the heartbeat of Hwange’.
 Some camps offer a ‘pump run’ trip out with a guide to see how the pumps are operated.